ilkkanml/TV_Project_Platform/project-bible/01-product-bible.md

 Example profiles:

-- Home playlist
+- Home profile
+- Family profile
 - Sports profile
-- Family profile
 - Test profile
+- Provider A profile
+- Provider B profile

-Each profile should be managed locally in the app.
+Each profile should be managed locally in the app by default.

 The user should be able to switch between profiles.

+## Optional Playlist Transfer Decision

+The optional web-to-device playlist profile transfer exists only for convenience.

+It must not become permanent backend playlist storage.

+It must not become a playlist provider feature.

+It must not become a shared playlist library.

+It must not become a playlist marketplace.

+The transfer payload must be:

+- Temporary
+- Encrypted
+- User-scoped
+- Device-scoped
+- Expirable
+- Deleted or marked consumed after pickup when possible

 ## License Product Decision

 The backend is the authority for software license state.

-The app must check license status before allowing access to player functionality.
+The app must check license status before allowing access to licensed player functionality.

 License status may depend on: